Narrativ helps publishers make more money when they drive sales

 Uber debuts new Uber for Business with custom travel programs and rules

-Narrativ founder and CEO Shirley Chan said there’s a big revenue opportunity that’s gone largely untapped by online publishers — namely, the links those publishers are already using to direct readers to buy the products mentioned in an article.
+Narrativ founder and CEO Shirley Chen said there’s a big revenue opportunity that’s gone largely untapped by online publishers — namely, the links those publishers are already using to direct readers to buy the products mentioned in an article.

 Sure, affiliate links are a common business model, where publishers get a cut of the business that they’re sending to retailers.
 There are even companies like Skimlinks and VigLink that automate this process.